Catolechia

 Catolechia is a genus of lichen-forming fungi in the family Rhizocarpaceae.
 It is a monotypic genus, containing the single species Catolechia wahlenbergii.
-The genus was circumscribed by German botanist Julius von Flotow in 1850.
+The genus was circumscribed by the German botanist Julius von Flotow in 1850.
 He did not assign a type species for the genus; Catolechia pulchella A.Massal.
 (1852) was designated as the type by Gustav Wilhelm Körber in 1855.
 This species is synonymous with Catolechia wahlenbergii.

 Several species that were originally described as a member of Catolechia have since been transferred to other genera.
 Examples include: